eSoares/FCUP_Thesis_LaTeX/README.md

 ## Requisites and Compiling

-- Step 1: Edit the front/vars.tex file
+- Step 1: Edit the front/vars-front.tex file
-- Step 2: Compile front/main.tex file
-- Step 3: Edit root vars.tex file
+- Step 2: Edit root vars.tex file
-- Step 4: Eventually edit preamble.tex file.
+- Step 3: Eventually edit preamble.tex file.
 If you don't know what do to, just don't mess with it.
-- Step 5: Edit root precontent.tex file.
+- Step 4: Edit root precontent.tex file.
+- Step 5: Compile everything (cover and main document) with latexmk, output will be in build/main.pdf.
-- Step 4: If you want to make sure that all of your labels are being used, check inside the scripts folder for a way to verify it.
+- Step 6: If you want to make sure that all of your labels are being used, check inside the scripts folder for a way to verify it.

 And now edit at will!